 When play begins, your map is alive; now things can actually happen.
-This is the map proper — reactive terrain, not a static store of information.
-During the warmup period, several things are happening — usually subconsciously.
+This is the map proper — reactive terrain, not a static store of information and instead something you can use.
+During the coloring period, several things are happening — usually subconsciously.
 First, you’re getting comfortable with the rhythm of play and finding your character.
 Second, you’re figuring out which of the information you sketched into your map matters, what is irrelevant, and what is now incorrect for the larp-as-played.
 Third, you’re starting to try out play offers and see what is actually possible, what gets a response from your co-players, and what is interesting to you.
 Some things introduced in the pre-larp workshop or reading material before the larp may stand out as important, while others prove less viable.
 Fourth, you’re looking for, evaluating, responding to, and building up a library of social bids, or play offers from other players.
-As the map is warming up, you also start running one or more loops, making decisions and updating the map based on the new information you gather.
+As the map is colored in, you also start running one or more loops, making decisions and updating the map based on the new information you gather.

-Much of the awkwardness many players feel at the beginning of a larp comes from everyone warming up their maps at the same time.
+Much of the awkwardness many players feel at the beginning of a larp comes from everyone coloring in their maps at the same time.
 Every action taken by each participant is a test: is this a reasonable action in this situation, culture, world?
 If it is, which players around me might be interested in the directions I’m suggesting, and for which characters would the actions be relevant?
 After playing a while, you will increasingly both offer and receive social bids that you can actually act on (see Edman 2019; Westborg and Nordblom 2017 for more on this).
-When you have enough character-specific possibilities that are established as playable for play to flow smoothly, your map is warm.
-With a warm map, it’s easier to play, and should you need to step out of character for a bit, it’s then easier to get back in compared to when you had to warm up the map initially.
+When you have enough character-specific possibilities that are established as playable for play to flow smoothly, your map is functional.
+With a functional map, it’s easier to play, and should you need to step out of character for a bit, it’s then easier to get back in compared to when you had to color in the map initially.